imamchishty/trace-request-filter/README.md

 If you're using Spring then [thread-context-aspect](https://github.com/imamchishty/thread-context-aspect) and [thread-context-handler](https://github.com/imamchishty/thread-context-handler) would be able to use the `request-id` and add more contextual details to the thread context.
 Please refer to those projects for more details.

+## Thread Local

+The request Id is also stored as a Thread Local variable.
+A static library, [Thread Local Utility](https://github.com/imamchishty/threadlocal-string-utility) has been used to manage it (set/get/remove).
+You can use this library to get access to the variable.

 ### web.xml

 Within the `<web-app>` element you add the following: